Service

 Alexis With Dog

 This inspiring documentary is about women warriors in their most fierce and intimate battle to overcome visible and invisible wounds ... a must see!"
-Alfie Alvarado-Ramos, Deputy Director, WA State Dept of VA
+Alfie Alvarado-Ramos, Director, Washington State VA

 Marcia Rock

-Marcia Rock is an independent filmmaker who has produced many documentaries on women's issues.
-"Salt Harvesters of Ghana" (2007) captures the dignity of women working in a grueling landscape.
-It won best short at the Newburyport Documentary Film.
-"Writers' Rooms: The Making of a Mural" (2008) follows painter Elena Climent's research of six American writers' workspaces.
+Her work covers international dilemmas, women’s issues as well as personal perspectives.
+She has received many awards including three NY Emmys.
+Her recent films on veterans include Warriors Return about the Navajo.
+She produced two pieces with Patricia Stotter, SERVICE: When Women Come Marching Home and Soldiers Period on women’s fitness to serve in elite fighting troops.
+She has focused on women in many of her films including "Salt Harvesters of Ghana" (2007) that captures the dignity of women working in a grueling landscape.
 Her documentary on the changing role of women in Northern Ireland, "Daughters of the Troubles: Belfast Stories" (1997) won many awards including the AWRT Grand Documentary Award.
 She has produced several pieces on New York City and writers.
-McSorley's New York won an Emmy in 1987.
+McSorley's New York won an Emmy in 1987 available on Amazon.
 "Village Writers: the Bohemian Legacy" (1990) recounts the literary history of Greenwich Village.
 Reynolds Price: a Writer's Inheritance (1989) explores the powerful relationship between family history and art.
 Rock's films have also gone in more personal direction.
-"Dancing with My Father" (2003), ponders how adult love is shaped by what a child learns at home and "Surrender Tango" (2006) compares the rules and roles of tango with contemporary relationships.
-Rock is director of News and Documentary at the NYU Arthur Carter Journalism Institute and co-author with Marlene Sanders of, Waiting for Prime Time: The Women of Television News.
+"Dancing with My Father" (2003), ponders how adult love is shaped by what a child learns at home and "Surrender Tango" (2006) on Amazon, compares the rules and roles of tango with contemporary relationships.
+Rock is director of News and Documentary at the NYU Arthur Carter J ournalism Institute and co-author with Marlene Sanders of, Waiting for Prime Time: The Women of Television News.
 Her work has been featured on Public Television and cable.
-Her films are currently in distribution with Cinema Guild, Filmmakers Library and Create Space/Amazon.
+Her films are currently in distribution with Cinema Guild, Filmmakers Library and Amazon.

 Patricia Stotter